bedezign/dchelper/README.md

 x-dchelper:
   scriptrunner:
     service: php
-    lock-file: /.scripts
     once:
       - /my/script/dir/php/install_pdo.sh
       - /my/script/dir/php/install_xdebug.sh
 ```

-`scriptrunner` supports `EnvSubst` in the command lines since (eg `${SCRIPT_FOLDER}/script.sh` will work) the last revision.
-Substituting in the scripts' content is not supported currently, but DM me if needed.
+Note that `scriptrunner` supports `EnvSubst`.

+The functionality works both for the command lines (always enabled), so `${SCRIPT_FOLDER}/script.sh` will work).
+Substituting in the scripts' content also enabled by default, but can be turned of by specifying `envsubst: false`.
-As with `EnvSubst` you can specify an `environment`-key.
+As with `EnvSubst` you can specify the `environment-file` and `environment`-key as well for more configuration.

 #### service
 What service/container to run against.
-If you want to run the script on the host itself, use "localhost".
+If you want to run the script on the host itself, use `localhost`.
+The `once` behavior is currently not supported for scripts running on `localhost`, only for containers.

 #### lock-file
-For "once" command
+This file is added to the container and used to remember which scripts already ran.
+Used by the "once" command.
+If not specified it will default to `/.dchelper.scripts`

+#### once vs always
+You can specify scripts under either `once` or `always`.
+I think the difference is self-explanatory.

+#### direct
+For scripts running on `localhost` (with `always`) you can specify `direct: true`.
+This forces dchelper to run the shell script
+as opposed to loading its content and executing that.
+Please note that envsubst on the file content will not work like this.
+Since it is running on `localhost` you can always just source the `.env` file on those scripts.

 ## Full example